 Located by the entrance to Windsor Great Park, with Guards Polo Club around the corner, ‘Bluebells’ may well be the name above the door, but the rather ritzy interior boasts pinks, bronzes and dark greens as the colour palette.
 You’ll always find affable owner John Rampello working his way around the room, running things with charm and an eye for detail.

 The Loch & The Tyne, Old Windsor

-Owner Adam Handling’s first venture outside London sees him in partnership with two chefs, one from Scotland and the other from Newcastle – hence the name.
+Owner Adam Handling’s partnership with two chefs – one from Scotland and the other from Newcastle – gives this restaurant its name.
 Originally two gamekeepers’ cottages, the resulting look is smart and stylish, with the feel of a chic country inn.
 A small orchard at the back provides plenty of produce for the kitchen.

 Wine & Brine, Moira

 Chris McGowan is a local chef and, having worked in some of London’s best-known kitchens, returned home to renovate this handsome Georgian House.
 The bold artwork complements his flavoursome and confidently prepared dishes.